-What are HTML Landmarks?
+What Are HTML Landmarks?

 HTML Landmarks are semantic elements that define the different regions of a webpage.
 They help users, especially those using assistive technologies, understand and navigate the structure of your website.
 Think of landmarks as signposts that guide users through different sections of your content.

-Why are Landmarks Important?
+Why Are Landmarks Important?

 Landmarks play a crucial role in web accessibility by:

-• Allowing screen reader users to quickly navigate between different page sections
+- Allowing screen reader users to quickly navigate between different page sections

-• Providing a clear structure for keyboard navigation
+- Providing a clear structure for keyboard navigation

-• Helping users understand the purpose and organization of different page areas
+- Helping users understand the purpose and organization of different page areas

-Common HTML Landmarks
+The 6 Core HTML Landmarks

 Header <header>